Official: Formula E will also be shown live & exclusive on DF1 on German free-to-air TV in 2025/26

 Formula E will continue to be broadcast live and exclusively on DF1 free-to-air TV in Germany in the final Gen3 season in 2025/26.
 According to information from e-Formula.news, the talks were successfully finalised at the weekend, just a few days before the start of the season.
 However, ServusTV and parent company Red Bull Media House, which were also partners of e-Formula.news last season and broadcast the electric racing series in Austria, are no longer on board.

-With just a few days to go until the opening race of the 2025/26 Formula E World Championship, fans have been waiting in vain for official communication from Formula E or DF1.
-After receiving an increasing number of enquiries from readers via all channels in recent days regarding the TV broadcast in the coming season, the decision now seems to have been made: DF1 will continue to broadcast Formula E in Germany.
+There are only a few days left until the opening race of the 2025/26 Formula E World Championship, but fans in Germany have been waiting in vain for an official announcement from Formula E or DF1.
+After receiving an increasing number of enquiries from readers via all channels in recent days regarding TV coverage for the coming season, it is now official: DF1 will continue to broadcast Formula E in Germany.

 ServusTV cancels Formula E broadcast in Austria